nickquirk/AT-Tech-Test/README.md

 # AT-Tech-Test

 A technical test for Attraction Tickets.
-Frontend that consumes the AT API and allows navigation of products based on search criteria.
+Simple frontend that consumes the AT public API and allows navigation of products based on search criteria.